out-of-cheese-error/mycelium/README.md

 - **Knowledge Graph Memory** - Automatically extracts entities and relationships from conversations using NetworkX and ChromaDB
 - **Multi-Source Ingestion** - Import knowledge from Wikipedia, Project Gutenberg, bioRxiv, web pages, and more
-- **Interactive Graph Visualization** - Explore your knowledge graph with a force-directed 2D visualization
+- **Interactive Graph Visualization** - Explore and chat with your knowledge graph directly with a force-directed 2D visualization
 - **Multiple Workspaces** - Create isolated memory contexts for different topics or projects
 - **Notes System** - Create, search, and manage notes with semantic search (RAG)
 - **Concept Clustering** - Automatically identify themes and topics in your knowledge graph